bayesn/bayesn/docs/source/output.rst

 - ``fit_summary.csv``: A summary of the MCMC output, showing parameter means/medians etc. as well as the Gelman-Rubin statistic and effective sample sizes to assess fit quality.
 - ``chains.pkl``: The MCMC chains, as for the training output.
 Unlike for training, no postprocessing is required therefore only one set of chains needs to be saved.
+- ``output.fitres``: A FITRES file of the same structure as those returned by fits done within SNANA e.g. from SALT, summarising the properties of each fit light curve.

+The plan for large SNANA jobs is that only the last of these outputs will be saved to avoid creating a very large number of output files.

+As discussed in :ref:`running`, when running BayeSN fits on a sample of SNe all objects are fit in parallel in a single job, rather than having a separate job for each SN.
+These output files therefore contain the outputs for all SNe in the sample.